 In February 2020, the Company entered into a lease for 5 years, with three five-year renewal options for a retail wine facility in Folsom, California, referred to as Willamette Wineworks.
 The lease contains an escalation provision tied to the CPI not to exceed 3% per annum with increases not allowed in any year being carried forward to the following years.
+In January 2025 the Company amended the renewal options and extended the lease until February 2026.
 For right of use asset and liability calculations the Company has concluded it is reasonably certain to extend available options through February 2040.